lisaong/adl/SMDL/Day3/lessons/task5/task.md

     b.
 The decoder returns the **predictions** and the **decoder hidden state**.

     c.
 Apply argmax to get the predicted label from the **predictions**.
-      *  If the predicted label is the end token, exit the loop and return the **predicted target sequence**.
+      *  If the predicted label is the end token, exit the loop.
+We have completed the **predicted target sequence**.
       *  Else, append the predicted label to the **predicted target sequence**.
 Set the predicted label as the **decoder input**, this will be passed back into the decoder for the next token.